cloudentity/pyron/Readme.md

 <a name="run"/>
 ## Run

-Configure routing rules in `rules.json` and environment variables in `env` if required.
+Configure routing rules in `rules.json` and environment variables in `envs` file if required.

 <a name="run-standalone"/>
 ### Standalone